-We have all heard about Retinoids; a popular skincare ingredient with wrinkle-busting promises that helps target other skincare concerns you might have (think acne, hyperpigmentation, uneven texture and tone).
-Retinoids simply put, is pure Vitamin A.
+We have all heard about Retinols; a popular skincare ingredient with wrinkle-busting promises that helps target other skincare concerns you might have (think acne, hyperpigmentation, uneven texture and tone).
+Retinols or retinoids simply put, is pure Vitamin A.

 It includes both naturally occurring compounds with vitamin A activity (such as retinaldehyde and all-trans retinoic acid, tretinoin) and synthetic analogs of retinoic acid.

 A while ago, I read this comparison somewhere and really liked how the author had narrowed down the concept to this:

 You can think of it like a family — Retinoid is the last name: Brent.
 Retin-A is John Brent and retinol is Jane Brent.
 They are related to one another and share the same DNA in terms of action, but are selected based on their effectiveness and degree of activity.

 In the pharmacy, you may have noticed how we have different topical retinoids including tretinoin (all-trans-retinoic acid), isotretinoin, adapalene, and tazarotene (acetylenic retinoid).

 - Also, retinols can be purchased over the counter, while retinoids are mainly prescription-only.

 - Of all the retinoids, only retinoic acid has a direct biological effect on the skin.